hoffmanjon/RSNetworking/README.md

 * isHostnameReachable(hostname: NSString) -> Bool - This function will check to see if a host is available or not.
 This is a class function.

-###RSNetworking - Depreciated

-This class will be removed in the near future and should not be used.

 ## Extensions

 Here is a list of extensions provided

 * UIImageView
      - setImageForURL(url: NSString, placeHolder: UIImage):  Sets the image in the UIImageView to the placeHolder image and then asynchronously downloads the image from the URL.
-Once the image is downloaded it then replaces the placeHolder image with the image downloaded.
+Once the image downloads it will replace the placeholder image with the downloaded image.
      - setImageForURL(url: NSString):  Asynchronously downloads the image from the URL.
 Once the image is downloaded, it sets the image of the UIImageView to the downloaded image.
+     - setImageForRSTransaction(transaction:RSTransaction, placeHolder: UIImage):  Sets the image in the UIImageView to the placeHolder image and then asynchronously downloads the image from the RSTransaction.
+Once the image downloads it will replace the placeholder image with the downloaded image.
+     - setImageForRSTransaction(transaction:RSTransaction):  Asynchronously downloads the image from the RSTransaction.
+Once the image downloads it sets the image of the UIImageView to the downloaded image.

+*  UIButton
+		-  setButtonImageForURL(url: NSString, placeHolder: UIImage, state: UIControlState):  Sets the background image of the UIButton to the placeholder image and then asynchronously downloads the image from the URL.
+Once the image downloads it will replace the placeHolder image with the downloaded image.
+		-  setButtonImageForURL(url: NSString, state: UIControlState):  Asynchronously downloads the image from the URL.
+Once the download is complete, it will set the background image of the UIButton to the downloaded image.
+		-  setButtonImageForRSTransaction(transaction:RSTransaction, placeHolder: UIImage, state: UIControlState):  Sets the background image of the UIButton to the placeHolder image and then asynchronously downloads the image from the URL.
+Once the image downloads it will replace the placeHolder image with the downloaded image.
+		-  setButtonImageForRSTransaction(transaction:RSTransaction, state: UIControlState):  Asynchronously downloads the image from the URL.
+Once the download is complete, it will set the background image of the UIButton to the downloaded image.

 -------------